tsvallender/tsvallender.github.io/_posts/2018-11-26-chemistry.md

 _compound_ of different types of atom.

-There are different types of chemical bonds: o Ionic bonding --- one atom "gives" one or more electrons to another;
+There are different types of chemical bonds:
+* Ionic bonding --- one atom "gives" one or more electrons to another;
-o Covalent bonding --- one or more electrons are "shared" by two atoms;
+* Covalent bonding --- one or more electrons are "shared" by two atoms;
-o Metallic bonding --- atoms become separated from their original nuclei and move through the structure as "free electrons".
+* Metallic bonding --- atoms become separated from their original nuclei and move through the structure as "free electrons".

 ## Reading the periodic table